Secure-Platforms-Lab-W-M/MASC/readme.md

 ## Running MASC with the Web Interface

-MASC web interface provides an user the opportunity to explore MASC along with its various scopes and operators.
-The web interface shall give the user the privilege to run Masc lab and Masc engine.Using MASC Lab an user can inspect the functionality of different operators for different configuration and through MASC Engine they can can mutate their source code using both Exhaustive or Selective Scope.
+MASC web interface provides a user the opportunity to explore MASC along with its various scopes and operators.
+The web interface shall give the user the privilege to run Masc lab and Masc engine.
+Using MASC Lab a user can inspect the functionality of different operators for different configurations and through MASC Engine they can mutate their source code using both Exhaustive or Selective Scope.

 ### Environments